WHAT TO DO IN MOSTAR – 1 OR 2-DAY ITINERARY

-If you stay in Mostar overnight (totally recommend it) then you will have a couple of good options.
+If you stay in Mostar overnight (I totally recommend it), you will have a couple of good options.

 Best Time to Visit Mostar

-Mostar is extremely popular, despite the fact that temperatures rise up to 43 degrees Celsius and it gets busy – busier than normally.
+Mostar is extremely popular, even though temperatures rise to 43 degrees Celsius and it gets busy – busier than normal.
 If you can, avoid July and August for your visit.

 I reckon that May and the beginning of June are good months to visit, or late in September and October.
-I was lucky with the weather in April, but after my visit, it rained for a few days straight.
+I was lucky with the weather in April, but it rained for a few days straight after my visit.

 More Things to Know Before Visiting

-Mostar is quite cheap.
+- Mostar is quite affordable.
 Bosnia-Herzegovina is one of the cheapest countries to travel to in Europe, so Mostar is really affordable for most of us (especially if you come from Dubrovnik on a day trip).

 CONCLUSION: WHAT TO SEE IN MOSTAR

-While hardly known in the western world, Mostar is quite busy as tourist buses bring lots of travelers.
+While hardly known in the western world, Mostar is quite busy as tourist buses bring many travelers.
 Some streets and restaurants get busy within seconds.

-While they are mostly Turkish visitors, I have heard the voices of German and French people, too.
+They are mostly Turkish visitors.
+I have heard the voices of German and French people, too.
 I can see it becoming even more crowded and well-known with the increasing popularity of Bosnia-Herzegovina as a travel destination.

-Hopefully, this post has helped you find out a bit more about the best things to do in Mostar in one day or even longer.
-Whether you visit as a day trip from Dubrovnik, Split or Sarajevo or if you decide to stay a bit longer to experience the beautiful places nearby – it surely is worth a visit.
-Whenever I think back of Mostar – and Bosnia -Herzegovina in generell – I have a big smile on my face because of its beauty and its people!
+Hopefully, this post has helped you discover a bit more about the best things to do in Mostar in one day or 2 days.
+Whether you visit as a day trip from Dubrovnik, Split, or Sarajevo or if you decide to stay a bit longer to experience the beautiful places nearby – it surely is worth a visit.
+Whenever I think back of Mostar – and Bosnia -Herzegovina in general – I have a big smile on my face because of its beauty and its people!